 Apart from film, television and advertisements, Frederic is also a specialist for live-orchestral scoring, classical orchestration-, and music production; while he made his first live-scoring experiences with the Budapest Scoring Orchestra in 2015.
 In 2016 he started his “Piano Stories” series, under the pseudonym “PianoPassion”.
 Within the same year, several of his piano music originals were featured in the multiple award-winning, best-selling, German audio-book “Im Garten Der Pusteblumen” (adapted from the French original “La Vallée des Moulins”).
-Further, his music is used in thousands of Youtube/Online projects, many of them gone viral.
-His collaboration with Rudy Mancuso reached over 25 Mil. views.
+Further, his music is used in tenthousands of Youtube/Online projects, many of them gone viral.
+His collaboration with Rudy Mancuso reached over 28 Mil. views.
 Apart from that he collaborated as well with K-Pop Star Cho Kyuhyun – for his sold-out Japan “One Voice” Tour (2017).
-In 2018 he orchestrated and re-arranged Ignacio Constant’s musical debut single “Si Te Atreves a Soñar”, once again recorded with the marvelous Budapest Scoring Orchestra and following the style of Neo-classical Pop Opera, which received hundred thousands of views on Facebook.
+In 2018 he orchestrated and re-arranged Ignacio Constant’s musical debut single “Si Te Atreves a Soñar”, once again recorded with the marvelous Budapest Scoring Orchestra and following the style of Neo-classical Pop Opera, which received over a million of views on Facebook.
 In 2019 he co-produced and orchestrated the live-symphonic trailer music for the upcoming Indy Video Game “Gravastar” , and orchestrated/co-arranged “Maasim Tovim”, with vocals from yiddish Popstar Benny Friedman.
-This also shows his versatility, in terms of scoring a bright variety of different styles: from Minimalistic Piano, to Horror flicks, up to Disney-esque Sparkle – and (al-)most anything in between!
+This also shows his versatility, in terms of scoring a bright variety of different styles: from Minimalistic Piano, to Horror, up to Disney-esque Sparkle – and (al-)most anything in between!

 He writes music for several A++ Libraries (most of them located in Los Angeles); such as “Music Junkies”, “Montage Mx”, “Score-A-Score”, and just recently joined one of the Industrie’s biggest players: “Megatrax“, by invitation of Grammy Nominee Derek Jones.